Freemasonry: China

 The first lodge formed in China was the Amity Lodge which constituted at Canton in 1767.
 In 1875, District Grand Lodge of China split into two Districts, Northern China, and Hong Kong and South China.
-During the second world war, All Masonic activity in Hong Kong was brought to a halt due to the Japanese invasion.
-After 1949, when the new Chinese government (Communist) was established, some lodges moved to Hong Kong or closed due to lack of new candidates.
+During the second world war, all Masonic activity in Hong Kong was brought to a halt due to the Japanese invasion.
+After 1949, when the new Chinese government (Communist) was established, some lodges moved to Hong Kong or closed due to a lack of new candidates.
 Freemasonry is currently outlawed by the Chinese Communist Party in mainland China.
 It is permitted in Hong Kong.
 Freemasonry survived on the island of Taiwan and the Grand Lodge of China is based in Taipei.
 Royal Sussex Lodge No. 501 was the first lodge established in Victoria City of Hong Kong on 29 April 1844.
 There are 20 (English Constitution) lodges under the District Grand Lodge of Hong Kong and Far East, United Grand Lodge of England that meet at Zetland Hall.

 Schisms

-Racial schism

-The relationship between English and French Freemasonry changed significantly during the formation of the United Grand Lodge of England in 1813.
-While the two jurisdictions maintained mutual recognition for several decades, events in the 1860s and 1870s led to a lasting division.
-In 1868 the Supreme Council of the Ancient and Accepted Scottish Rite of the State of Louisiana established itself within the jurisdiction of the Grand Lodge of Louisiana.
-This body was recognised by the Grand Orient de France but considered irregular by the Grand Lodge of Louisiana because it admitted Black members.
-The following year, shocked by the Grand Lodge of Louisiana's discrimination practices, the Grand Orient de France clarified and cemented its positions by passing a resolution declaring that "neither colour, race, nor religion could disqualify a man from Masonry".
-This prompted the Grand Lodge of Louisiana to withdraw recognition and influenced other American Grand Lodges to do the same.
+The ritual form on which the Grand Orient of France was based was abolished in England in the events leading to the formation of the United Grand Lodge of England in 1813.
+However, the two jurisdictions continued in amity, or mutual recognition, until events of the 1860s and 1870s drove a seemingly permanent wedge between them.
+In 1868 the Supreme Council of the Ancient and Accepted Scottish Rite of the State of Louisiana appeared in the jurisdiction of the Grand Lodge of Louisiana, recognised by the Grand Orient de France, but regarded by the older body as an invasion of their jurisdiction.
+The new Scottish Rite body admitted Black people.
+The resolution of the Grand Orient the following year that neither colour, race, nor religion could disqualify a man from Masonry prompted the Grand Lodge to withdraw recognition, and it persuaded other American Grand Lodges to do the same.

-Theological schism

-A philosophical debate during the Lausanne Congress of Supreme Councils of 1875 led the Grand Orient de France to examine its foundational principles.
-Following a report by a Protestant pastor, they concluded that Freemasonry, not being a religion, should not require religious belief.
-The Grand Orient revised its constitution to emphasise "absolute liberty of conscience and human solidarity", removing previous requirements regarding belief in the existence of God and the immortality of the soul.
-The United Grand Lodge of England subsequently withdrew recognition of the Grand Orient de France, possibly influenced by contemporary political tensions between France and Britain.
-This separation continues today.
+A dispute during the Lausanne Congress of Supreme Councils of 1875 prompted the Grand Orient de France to commission a report by a Protestant pastor, which concluded that, as Freemasonry was not a religion, it should not require a religious belief.
+The new constitutions read, "Its principles are absolute liberty of conscience and human solidarity", the existence of God and the immortality of the soul being struck out.
+It is possible that the immediate objections of the United Grand Lodge of England were at least partly motivated by the political tension between France and Britain at the time.
+The result was the withdrawal of recognition of the Grand Orient of France by the United Grand Lodge of England, a situation that continues today.